eekruse2/SocialGood/README.md

 Dev side:

 Matches descriptions and rough locations, emailing finder and loser of a potential match.

+If matched, owner is prompted with option to "Buy your finder a coffee"

 ## Project Structure
 - `/client` - React frontend